Probate Q&A Series

 2. Request an Accounting

-Heirs may demand a detailed accounting of estate transactions.
+Heirs may seek a detailed accounting of estate transactions.
 Under N.C.
-Gen. Stat. § 28A-24-1, the administrator must report receipts, disbursements, and planned distributions.
-If the administrator fails to provide this report, an interested person can petition the clerk for a forced accounting.
+Gen. Stat. § 28A-21-1, the administrator generally must file an inventory, and under N.C.
+Gen. Stat. § 28A-21-2 and § 28A-21-3, the administrator must account for receipts and disbursements.
+If the administrator fails to provide required filings, an interested person can apply to the clerk for relief.

 3. Petition for Removal or Surcharge

-If the administrator mismanages assets, misses deadlines, or shows bias, heirs can ask the court to remove the administrator.
+If the administrator mismanages assets, misses deadlines, or shows bias, heirs can ask the clerk of superior court to remove the administrator.
 Grounds for removal include neglect, misconduct, or breach of fiduciary duty under N.C.
-Gen. Stat. § 28A-15-2.
-Heirs may also seek a surcharge, which makes the administrator personally liable for losses caused by improper acts, per N.C.
-Gen. Stat. § 28A-17-2.
+Gen. Stat. § 28A-9-1.
+Heirs may also seek to hold the administrator personally liable for losses caused by improper acts.

 4. Motion to Compel Distribution

-When the estate closes but an administrator still holds assets, heirs can file a motion to compel distribution.
-The court then orders distribution according to intestacy rules.
-This motion can also address unequal or unauthorized distributions already made.
+When the estate is ready for distribution but an administrator still holds assets, heirs can petition the clerk to compel proper distribution.
+The clerk may order distribution according to intestacy rules.
+This request can also address unequal or unauthorized distributions already made.

 5. Mediation and Litigation